There is always a helping hand

 La Leche League

-For 60 years the mission of La Leche league has been to help mothers worldwide to breastfeed through mother-to-mother support, encouragement, information, and education, and to promote a better understanding of breastfeeding as an important element in the healthy development of the baby and mother.
+For 60 years the mission of La Leche League has been to help mothers worldwide to breastfeed through mother-to-mother support, encouragement, information, and education, and to promote a better understanding of breastfeeding as an important element in the healthy development of the baby and mother.
 If you have a question about breastfeeding or need support, call (812) 723-2305.

 MCH Moms Helpline

 The Maternal and Child Health Moms Helpline is a service of the Indiana State Department of Health.
-They can help you with a variety of services, from free pregnancy and STD testing and health coverage enrollment, to transportation, housing assistance, nutrition, education and substace abuse counseling.
+They can help you with a variety of services, from free pregnancy and STD testing and health coverage enrollment, to transportation, housing assistance, nutrition, education and substance abuse counseling.
 Call (844) 624-6667 or visit their website for more information.

 First Chance Center offers day services with individual/group habilitation training and work opportunities for persons with severe disabilities.
 They also work with Orange County Transit Service, which operates a public transportation system for local residents, and Early Intervention Services, a play group for toddlers 2-4 years of age with developmental delays.
 Contact them at 812-723-4486.